redis/redis-doc/topics/data-types-intro.md

     > lpush mylist 1 2 3
     (integer) 3

-However we can't perform operations against the wrong type of the key exists:
+However we can't perform operations against the wrong type if the key exists:

     > set foo bar
     OK